A list of papers, with a touch of the central messages, is below. Click through the links for a PDF of the paper.

 5. Trust or Stigmatization?
 Evidence From De-Anonymizing Social Media in China with Yiqian Wang and Ziang Xiao; new draft coming soon!

-Mortgage Refinancing under Present Bias with Yunbo Liu
+1. Zero-Cost Refinancing and Present Bias with Yunbo Liu

 How does present bias affect households' refinancing decisions?
 We first characterize the closed-form solution of the optimal refinancing threshold for present-biased households, and then use the data of U.S. mortgage refinance choices and matched household demographics to explain refinancing inaction that was not captured well in classic models.